 However, Kris loved sports too much to give up that easily.
 14 Months later, after tons of hard work and physical therapy, he was able to walk again without crutches.
 Being able to walk again without any help was a huge success for Kris, but he wasn’t satisfied yet.

 Getting Back on the Ice

 With the help of Kris’ friend, Marc Fransen, Kris was able to try on some Full Tilt Seth Morrison boots.
-With the helping of a heat-moldable liner and shell and unique flex of the three-piece boot, Marc was able to mold the boot into a shape that was comfortable for Kris’s feet.
+With Full Tilt’s heat-moldable liners and shell, paired the unique flex of the three-piece boot, Marc was able to mold the boot into a shape that was comfortable for Kris’s feet.